duckdb/duckdb-web/docs/guides/performance/schema.md

 If you run in a memory-constrained environment, using smaller data types (e.g., `TINYINT`) can reduce the amount of memory and disk space required to complete a query.
 DuckDB’s [bitpacking compression](/2022/10/28/lightweight-compression#bit-packing) means small values stored in larger data types will not take up larger sizes on disk, but they will take up more memory during processing.

-_**Best Practice:**_ Use the most restrictive types possible when creating columns.
+> Bestpractice Use the most restrictive types possible when creating columns.
 Avoid using strings for encoding more specific data items.

 ### Microbenchmark: Using Timestamps